A Shared Cluster-based Stochastic Channel Model for Integrated Sensing and Communication Systems: Model Parameterized Analysis and Validation

 \subsection{Simulation Validation}

-This paper develops and performs preliminary simulations based on the measurement results to validate the practicality and controllability of the proposed model.
-We consider the Indoor Hotspot (InH) scenario in ITU-R M.2412 \cite{itu2412} as the baseline scenario, which adapts to this paper's measurement environment.
-The single base station and user terminal, both equipped with a single antenna, are used in the simulation configuration.
+This paper develops and performs preliminary simulations based on the measurement results to validate the practicality and effectiveness of the proposed model.
+The Indoor Hotspot (InH) scenario from ITU-R M.2412 \cite{itu2412}, which is adapted to the measurement environment of this paper, is considered as the baseline scenario.
+The simulation configuration consists of a single base station and user terminal, both equipped with a single antenna.
 The center frequency is set as 28 GHz, and the system bandwidth is set as 1 GHz, consistent with our measurement campaign.

-Based on the same set of environment layouts, the JCAS model implementation steps are summarized as follows.
+In practical ISAC systems, the channel sharing feature mainly manifests in the angular similarity of shared clusters, which has been observed from the measurements discussed earlier.
+Therefore, this paper focuses on channel realization at the small-scale level, including the generation of delays, powers, and angles, of the ITU-R M.2412 standards.
+Based on the same set of environment layouts, the ISAC model implementation steps of small-scale parameters are summarized as follows.

-\emph{1) Generate stochastic parameters of sensing clusters.} The clustering results of measured sensing channels, such as DS and AS values, are applied in simulation to generate stochastic parameters of sensing clusters with the number $N_s$.
+\emph{1) Generate parameters of sensing clusters.} The measured clustering results of sensing channels (such as inter-cluster DS and AS values in Table \ref{table_4}) are applied in simulation to generate stochastic parameters of sensing clusters with the number $N_s$.
 The other configurations adopt the default values of the standards.

-\emph{2) Generate shared parameters of communication clusters.} $N_0$ clusters are randomly selected from the sensing clusters generated in the previous step as shared sub-clusters, whose cluster centroid angles are multiplexed as the values of the shared communication sub-clusters.
+\emph{2) Generate shared parameters of communication clusters.} $N_0$ clusters are randomly selected from the sensing clusters generated in the previous step as shared sub-clusters, whose cluster centroid angles are reused as the values of the shared communication sub-clusters.
 The other parameters of shared communication sub-clusters continue to be generated stochastically based on the standards and measured data.

-\emph{3) Generate stochastic parameters of communication clusters.} Similarly to step \emph{1)}, the measured results are applied to generate stochastic parameters of non-shared communication clusters with the number $N_1=N_c-N_0$.
+\emph{3) Generate stochastic parameters of communication clusters.} Similarly to step \emph{1)}, the measured clustering results (DS and AS values) are applied to generate stochastic parameters of non-shared communication clusters with the number $N_1=N_c-N_0$.
 The other configurations adopt the default values of the standards.

-\emph{4) Generate JCAS channel response.} The global JCAS channel response is generated by superposing channel responses of all the above clusters.
+\emph{4) Generate ISAC channel response.} The global ISAC channel response is generated by superposing channel responses of all the above clusters.